 But on the flip side, we’d have debt and only two weeks of vacation.
 And it scares us to think that we may be sitting in the same office in 20 years!

-Do we want to look back on our life when we’re 80, 90, 100 years old and say we’re happy that we moved abroad and did things we enjoyed – traveling, spending time with like-minded people, and taking care of our physical and mental wellbeing – with a fraction of the money but with far greater time than we had in the US?
+Do we want to look back on our life when we’re 80, 90, 100 years old and say we’re happy that we moved abroad and did things we enjoyed – traveling, spending time with like-minded people, and taking care of our physical and mental well being – with a fraction of the money but with more time than we had in the US?

 Or will we be proud to look back at earning college degrees, certain titles at our jobs, and earning a cushy paycheck?